Phoenix Wright: Ace Attorney – Spirit of Justice: Story

-Phoenix travels to Khura'in to visit Maya Fey, who is about to conclude a two-year period of ascetic training needed to perfect her spirit-channeling abilities and become master of Kurain Village.
-Upon arriving, Phoenix's tour guide Ahlbi Ur'gaid is accused of stealing the Founder's Orb relic and murdering security guard Paht Rohl.
+Phoenix travels to Khura'in to visit Maya, who is finishing her ascetic training needed to perfect her channeling abilities and become master of Kurain Village.
+Upon arriving, Phoenix's tour guide Ahlbi Ur'gaid is accused of stealing the Founder's Orb relic and murdering a security guard.
 During Ahlbi's trial, Phoenix discovers that Khura'in is intensely prejudiced against defense attorneys.
-Under a law known as the Defense Culpability Act, enacted 23 years prior, if a criminal is found guilty, anyone who defends or aids them will be given the same punishment.
-With the addition of the Divination Séance, all trials in Khura'in since have led to guilty verdicts, with most defense attorneys having been executed.
-Despite the stakes of the DC Act and the supposed absolute truth of Rayfa's Divination Séance, Phoenix successfully defends Ahlbi, exposing head monk Pees'lubn Andistan'dhin as the real killer, earning Khura'in's first "not guilty" verdict since the Act's introduction.
+Under the Defense Culpability Act, a law enacted 23 years prior, anyone who defends or aids a guilty criminal will be given the same sentence.
+With the addition of the Divination Séance showing the deceased's last moments, all trials in Khura'in since have led to guilty verdicts, with most defense attorneys having been executed.
+Despite this, Phoenix successfully defends Ahlbi, exposing head monk Pees'lubn Andistan'dhin as the real killer, earning Khura'in's first "not guilty" verdict since the Act's introduction.
 He also learns of the Defiant Dragons, a rebel group fighting against the current legal system.

-In Los Angeles, Apollo and Athena defend Trucy against prosecutor Nahyuta Sahdmadhi when she is accused of murdering performer Manov Mistree during her stage show, proving the real killer to be Mistree's predecessor, TV Producer Roger Retinz.
-After reuniting with Maya, Phoenix must defend her when she is charged with murdering high priest Tahrust Inmee, who actually committed suicide to protect his wife Beh'leeb after she accidentally killed one of their disciples.
-During the case, Phoenix meets one of the Defiant Dragons, Datz Are'bal, who reveals that the group's leader, Dhurke Sahdmadhi, is Nahyuta's father and Apollo's foster father.
-Meanwhile, Athena is requested to defend soba shop owner Bucky Whet, who is accused of murdering rakugo performer Taifu Toneido.
-Athena successfully exposes Taifu's co-star Geiru as the true murderer.
+In America, Apollo and Athena defend Trucy against prosecutor Nahyuta Sahdmadhi when she is accused of murdering performer Manov Mistree, AKA "The Great Mr. Reus," during her stage show.
+They prove the real killer to be the actual Mr. Reus, TV Producer Roger Retinz.
+After reuniting with Maya, Phoenix must defend her when she is charged with murdering high priest Tahrust Inmee, who actually committed suicide to protect his wife Beh'leeb after she accidentally killed one of their disciples to manipulate his Divination Séance.
+During the case, Phoenix learns that the Defiant Dragons' leader, Dhurke Sahdmadhi, is Nahyuta's father and Apollo's foster father.
+Meanwhile, Athena defends soba shop owner Bucky Whet, accused of murdering rakugo performer Taifu Toneido.
+Athena exposes Taifu's co-star Geiru as the true murderer.